Vet Assistant Classes Provide a Strong Foundation

-The first stages of the curriculum give you a strong understanding of veterinary medicine and the responsibilities you’ll have working in an animal health career as a veterinary assistant.
-Once your foundation has been established, you’ll be given the opportunity to work in an actual animal hospital setting.
+The first stages of the curriculum give you a good overview of veterinary medicine and the responsibilities you’ll have, such as preparing exam rooms, laboratory procedures, and animal restraint.
+Once you’re done with the online part of the program, you’ll be given the opportunity to work in an actual animal hospital setting.
 You’ll work closely with veterinary personnel to gain real-life experience as you move closer to launching your new animal career.

-Our vet assistant school follows the guidelines set forth and approved by the National Association of Veterinary Technicians in America (NAVTA) in cooperation with AVTE (Association of Veterinary Technician Educators) & CVTEA (Committee on Veterinary Technician Education and Activities).1
+Our vet assistant school follows the vet assistant requirements set forth and approved by the National Association of Veterinary Technicians in America (NAVTA) in cooperation with AVTE (Association of Veterinary Technician Educators) & CVTEA (Committee on Veterinary Technician Education and Activities).1

 In 1972, the House of Delegates authorized a program of accreditation of training for animal technicians – the Committee on Veterinary Technician Education and Activities (CVTEA).
 Their objective is to recognize veterinary technician training programs that are fully capable of graduating acceptable assistants for veterinarians and to assist in the development of such programs, as well as to study all matters pertaining to activities of veterinary technicians, and to advise the Board of Directors concerning the implementation of AVMA policy concerning such matters.2